Why the Recipe on Our Blog

 Into a saucepan, add the granulated sugar and water.
 Cook over medium heat until the sugar dissolves (stir occasionally) and the sugar syrup reaches 250 degrees Fahrenheit.

-In the meantime while the sugar mixture is heating, place the egg whites (7 oz) from the 6 large eggs into a mixing bowl and beat until they reach stiff peaks.
+In the meantime while the sugar mixture is heating, place the egg whites from the 7 oz bowl into a mixing bowl and beat until they reach stiff peaks!
 Remember the egg whites need to have stiff peaks that form when beaters are lifted.
 Keep the meringue in the mixing bowl with the mixer.

 Step 2 – Italian Meringue (Incorporating Meringue and Sugar Syrup)